layer5io/layer5/README.md

 ### About Layer5

 **Community First**

-<p>The <a href="https://layer5.io">Layer5</a> community represents the largest collection of service mesh projects and their maintainers in the world.</p>
+The [Layer5](https://layer5.io) community represents the largest collection of service mesh projects and their maintainers in the world.

 **Open Source First**

-<p>We build projects to provide learning environments, deployment and operational best practices, performance benchmarks, create documentation, share networking opportunities, and more.
-Our shared commitment to the open source spirit pushes Layer5 projects forward.</p>
+We create and steward initiatives that press on the service mesh-centric envelope of Cloud Native.
+Our shared commitment to the open source spirit compels our community members to push Layer5 projects forward.

 # Projects